puppetlabs/puppet-docs/source/guides/language_tutorial.markdown

 ### Arrays

 As mentioned in the class and resource examples above, Puppet allows usage of arrays in various areas.
-Arrays are defined in puppet look like this:
+Arrays defined in puppet look like this:

 {% highlight ruby %}
     [ 'one', 'two', 'three' ]